pamelia/devpod-demo/README.md

 ---

-**Happy coding!** 🚀 This setup gives you a robust, persistent ML development environment on Kubernetes that scales from experimentation to production training.
+**Happy coding!** 🚀 This setup gives you a robust, persistent, multi-architecture ML development environment on Kubernetes that scales from experimentation to production training.